gh-andre/KeePassFont/README.md

 ### Display Resolution

-These changes were tested on 3840x2160 displays, with up to 200% display scaling, and 1920x1080 displays on Windows 10.
-On one of of the lower resolution displays some buttons were not visible for some display scaling and font scaling combinations.
+Windows is not consistent in rendering changes described in this document and on Windows 11 moving the application between 3840x2160 and 1920x1080 displays keeps the forms usable, even though scroll bars are added to those forms that do not fit on screen.

+However, when running the application on 1920x1080 displays on Windows 10, forms are truncated at the right and bottom edges, making them unusable.

-Make sure to go through application dialogs you regularly use to check whether _Ok_ and _Cancel_ buttons are visible before making any data changes or you will not be able to accept your changes.
+Make sure to go through application forms you regularly use to check whether _Ok_ and _Cancel_ buttons are visible before making any data changes or you will not be able to accept your changes.

+Try opening larger forms, such as _Tools > Advanced Tools > Enforce Options_
+or _Tools > Options_, to check if all of the buttons are visible and also whether the text that wraps on the right contains incomplete sentences (i.e. parts of sentences may extend beyond the right edge of the form and will not be visible).

 ## Issues